Flagsmith/flagsmith-docs/versioned_docs/version-v1.0/deployment/locally-frontend.md

 - `CRISP_WEBSITE_ID`: Crisp Chat widget Website key.
 - `ALLOW_SIGNUPS`: **DEPRECATED in favour of PREVENT_SIGNUP** Determines whether to prevent manual signups without invites.
 Set it to any value to allow signups.
 - `PREVENT_SIGNUP`: Determines whether to prevent manual signups without invites.
-Set it to any value to allow signups.
+Set it to any value to prevent signups.
+- `PREVENT_FORGOT_PASSWORD`: Determines whether to prevent forgot password functionality, useful for LDAP/SAML.
+Set it to any value to prevent forgot password functionality.
 - `ENABLE_MAINTENANCE_MODE`: Puts the site into maintenance mode.
 Set it to any value to enable maintenance.
 - `AMPLITUDE_API_KEY`: The Amplitude key to use for behaviour tracking.
 - `MIXPANEL_API_KEY`: Mixpanel analytics key to use for behaviour tracking.